Buren Roscoe Shryock (Schryock)

 In 1912, the Shryocks relocated to San Diego, where they again established a conservatory and he changed the spelling of his last name to Schryock.
 He was hired as the first director of the San Diego Symphony Orchestra, a position he retained until November 1920, when the orchestra became financially insolvent and had to close because of economic conditions following World War I.

-In 1920, he became conductor of the San Diego Opera, a position he retained for the next sixteen years.
+In 1919, he became conductor of the San Diego Opera, a position he retained for the next thirteen years.
 During his time in that position, he started writing his first opera, Flavia, a work that would take final form in 1946, sixteen years after he had started it.
-In the next nine years, Schryock wrote four more operas, Mary and John, 1948, Nancy and Arthur, 1951, Malena and Nordico, 1954, and Tanshu and Sanchi, 1955.
+In the next nine years, Schryock wrote four more operas, Mary and John, 1948; Nancy and Arthur, 1951; Malena and Nordico, 1954: and Tanshu and Sanchi, 1955.
 He also wrote a symphony and music for chamber ensembles and for piano.

 When he had served as head of the music program at Union College at the beginning of his career, he made a lasting impression on many of his students, particularly on Oliver S. Beltz, a singer who was interested in church music.
 He awakened in Beltz an awareness of his potential and urged him to develop it.
 One day he cornered him and charged him to commit himself to the serious study of church music and to dedicate his life to that "demanding stewardship."

 That moment became a touchstone for Beltz, who later became nationally known for his work in church music.
 In 1968, Beltz honored his teacher at a concert in Loma Linda with his Oratorio Singers, by dedicating a performance of the Brahm's Requiem to his mentor, who was then 87 years old.